 Creative Careers for Teens: Upcoming Programs

 Teens interested in pursuing a career in the arts but aren’t sure how are invited to join us for two upcoming program series where you can meet professionals working in creative fields.
-Whether you enjoy illustration, or history and artisan work are more your speed, both series will offer insights into the different opportunities available to those seeking creative careers.
+Whether you enjoy illustration, or history is more your speed, both series will offer insights into the different opportunities available to those seeking creative careers.

 Pride Month Reads from Past and Present